KHowarth422/TinyPIC/README.md

 - All 1D simulation CSV files containing particle data should be set up with three columns and any desired number of rows.
 The first row should contain the headers associated with a particle's ID, position, and velocity.
 Each subsequent row contains the associated data for each particle.
 The particle ID must be a string and the position and velocity can be integer or float values.

+- Note that position is given in dimensionless units of Grid Spacings, and velocity is given in dimensionless units of Grid Spacings per Timestep.
+The units of time are t/T, where T is the plasma period, and can be written as 2*pi over the plasma frequency.

 - Below, we include a sample CSV set-up for 6 particles: